davidfstr/Crystal-Web-Archiver/README.md

         * Slow "Recording links" operations now print a profiling warning
     * Include [guppy] module for manual [memory leak profiling].

+* Testing improvements
+    * An entire test module can now be run with `--test`, in addition to individual test functions.

 * Minor fixes
     * Clear completed root tasks in all cases, even in the rare case where all tasks except the first one are complete